-This 0.22 the question is that what is the probability of producing an unit which is defective in terms of both that is it is defective in terms of the measurement and also in the material quality so we here we can we can assign two different two different events the first event is that it says that it is event A that event says that the event of production of A of a defective unit in terms of the measurement so this is your first thing and the second is that B that is event of production of the defective unit in terms of the material quality.
+The question is that, what is the probability of producing an unit which is defective in terms of both.
+That is, it is defective in terms of the measurement and also in the material quality.
+So, we here, we can, we can assign two different, two different events.
+The first event is that, it says that it is event A, that event says that the event of production of A of a defective unit in terms of the measurement.